 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

-Each day's therapy is packaged in a blister card that contains 8 chewable tablets of bismuth subsalicylate, 4 tablets of metronidazole, and 4 capsules of tetracycline.
+Each day's treatment is packaged in a blister card that contains 8 chewable tablets of bismuth subsalicylate, 4 tablets of metronidazole, and 4 capsules of tetracycline.

 Pay attention to how to take each medicine.
 Completely chew and swallow 2 bismuth tablets.
-Swallow the metronidazole tablets and tetracycline capsules with a full glass of water.
-This will help prevent irritation of the esophagus (tube between the throat and stomach).
+Swallow the metronidazole tablets and tetracycline capsules with a full glass (8 ounces) of water.
 Do not chew, crush, or break the metronidazole tablets and tetracycline capsules.

-Your doctor will also prescribe another medicine, a histamine H2 receptor antagonist, which will come with its own directions and must be taken along with this combination of medicines.
+Your doctor will also prescribe another medicine called an H2 blocker , which will come with its own directions and must be taken along with this medicine.

-To help clear up your infection completely, keep using this medicine for the full time of treatment, even if you begin to feel better after a few days.
-If you stop taking this medicine too soon, your symptoms may return.
+Keep using this medicine for the full time of treatment, even if you begin to feel better after the first few doses.
+Your infection may not clear up if you stop using this medicine too soon.